AccuWeather: Products and services

 In 2015, AccuWeather entered into a joint venture with the Chinese company Huafeng Media Group, receiving the sole rights to deliver forecasts made by the China Meteorological Administration, a government agency that controls Huafeng.

-Besides its forecasting services to individual consumers, AccuWeather performs weather-related predictive analytical services for businesses, such as determining how weather conditions have influenced past sales history and advising businesses on adapting their sales strategy for future weather events.
+Personalities

+AccuWeather's broadcast meteorologist Jim Kosek attracted attention in 2010 due to what the company described as his "all-out, manic style" announcements, including a blizzard forecast that became known as "snowmaggedon".
+AccuWeather's Chief Meteorologist is Jonathan Porter.
+Elliot Abrams retired from AccuWeather in 2019 after working at AccuWeather for more than 50 years.

 The Local AccuWeather Channel

 Starting in 2005, AccuWeather offered The Local AccuWeather Channel as a digital subchannel to television stations.
 By 2021, the service had been quietly discontinued.
 AccuWeather continues to provide local weather content to noncommercial Milwaukee PBS station WMVT-DT3 under a separate agreement.

 National weather channel

 In 2015, Verizon FiOS replaced The Weather Channel with a new 24/7 all-weather television network called "The AccuWeather Channel".
 This followed earlier negotiations among AccuWeather, The Weather Channel, and DirecTV.
 The AccuWeather Network is a separate operation from "The Local AccuWeather Channel", which continues to run in selected markets across the country.
 It became the third 24/7 weather network to launch on American television, after The Weather Channel in 1982 and WeatherNation TV in 2011.
-The AccuWeather Network is also carried on Spectrum TV, DIRECTV, Frontier, and on Philo and FuboTV streaming services.
-On August 1, 2018, the AccuWeather Network began on DIRECTV nationwide.
+The AccuWeather Network is also carried on streaming services Spectrum TV, DIRECTV, Frontier, Philo and FuboTV.